 - Since March, in-person instruction has moved online.
 This is a temporary change due to extraordinary circumstances.
 We will return to our model with monthly in-person residencies in the Spring.

 - Faculty have flexibility in the timing and schedule of residency instruction to best adapt the format to the needs of students in individual courses.

 - All coursework for the remainder of the semester will be completed online.

 - Spring Commencement has been indefinitely postponed.
 We are considering alternate opportunities for celebrating our Fall 2019 and Spring 2020 graduates and will share updates as soon as they become available.

 Presidio Graduate School is hosting all in-person admission events online until it is safe to bring people together again in person, including our class tours.
 Our admissions interviews and virtual open houses continue without interruption in virtual formats, and our team is on call to answer any questions.
 We are here to help potential new students and applicants with the decision to attend Presidio Graduate School and welcome opportunities to schedule a personal virtual meeting.
 We have also introduced several new interactive student Q&A group webinars.

-The Round 2 deadline for Fall 2020 applications is May 1.
-The final application deadline is June 15.
+The Round 2 deadline for Spring 2021 applications is October 15th.
+The final application deadline is December 1st.

 Care and Support Resources